-Next, you should do a similar investigation into how much the product in question is costing your company.
+Next, you should do a similar investigation into how much the product in question costs your company.
 Consider things like customer support time and resources.

 It stands to reason that if your product is nearing end-of-life, it’s likely to have amassed more baggage than your newer solutions.
 That means the product might be responsible for a higher proportion of customer complaints and requests for help.

 4. Calculate the value of the resources you could unlock by re-deploying these resources onto more profitable products.

 Now that you have broad data about your product’s dollar inflows and outflows, you can begin to think about resource reallocation.
 By retiring the product, you can redirect resources onto more profitable initiatives.

 Remember, this is part art, part science.
 But if your intuition is telling you it’s time to end-of-life a product, these exercises above can help you infuse data into your decision.